San7122/bookish-tableau/README.md

 What are percent share of different property type and room type.
 How the pricing is varying with location, property type, reviews.
-What are the different correlations between type of hosts and factors like- reviews & price The tableau visualization has been published and can be directly viewed using the following link: (Tableau server link) https://tableau.admin.uillinois.edu/views/Project-AirbnbInsights/Story1?iframeSizedToWindow=true&:embed=y&:showAppBanner=false&:display_count=no&:showVizHome=no
+What are the different correlations between type of hosts and factors like- reviews & price

 Why Airbnb ?